Frequently Asked Questions

 Service animals are defined as dogs, by the ADA, that are independently trained to do work or perform duties for people with disabilities.
 Service dogs will be allowed to enter with their owner.
 Service animals must be cared for and under the control of their handler at all times.
 Pets that provide comfort or emotional support are not considered service animals and will not be allowed in the Festival.

 Medium size backpacks, fanny packs.

 Bring your sunglasses and sun block- you’ll be glad you did.
-You may bring in your own bottled water as long as the packaging is still factory sealed.
-Bottled water is available for purchase at the Festival for $1 per bottle.
-Shade tents are available for you to relax in at the Festival.
+You may bring in your own bottled water (limit two 20 ounce bottles per patron) as long as the packaging is still factory sealed.
+Bottled water is available for purchase at the Festival.
+Shade tents and misting tents are available for you to relax in at the Festival.

 You may bring your cigarettes and lighters with you.
 There are smoking areas located inside the beer garden, as well as other designated areas on the property.
 Smoking is permitted in designated areas ONLY.
 See the brochure when you arrive on Festival grounds for details.